Herbert Aptheker: Research in African-American history

-Aptheker's master's thesis, a study of Nat Turner's slave rebellion in Virginia in 1831, laid the groundwork for his future work on the history of American slave revolts.
+Aptheker's master's thesis, a study of Nat Turner's Rebellion in Virginia in 1831, laid the groundwork for his future work on the history of American slave revolts.
 Aptheker asserted Turner's heroism, demonstrating how his rebellion was rooted in resistance to the exploitative conditions of the Southern slave system.
 His Negro Slave Revolts in the United States 1526–1860 (1939), includes a table of documented slave revolts by year and state.
 His doctoral dissertation, American Negro Slave Revolts, was published in 1943.
 Doing research in Southern libraries and archives, he uncovered 250 similar episodes.

 Aptheker set forth historiographical arguments, challenging some conservative histories, most notably the perspective in the writings of Georgia-born historian Ulrich Bonnell Phillips, who was considered part of the Dunning School at Columbia University.
 Historians of this group had been critical of Reconstruction and argued that slavery was no worse than urban labor conditions.
 Phillips had characterized enslaved African Americans as childlike, inferior, and uncivilized; he argued that slavery was a benign institution; and defended the preservation of the Southern plantation system.
 Such works had been common in the field before Aptheker's scholarship.

 Aptheker long emphasized W. E. B. Du Bois' social science scholarship and lifelong struggle for African Americans to achieve equality.
 In his work as a historian, he compiled a documentary history of African Americans in the United States, a monumental collection which he started publishing in 1951.
 It eventually resulted in seven volumes of primary documents, a tremendous resource for African-American studies.

 Post-war activism

 During the 1950s and the period of McCarthyism, Aptheker was blacklisted in academia because of his membership in the Communist Party.
 He was unable to obtain an appointment as a university lecturer for a decade.
 Aptheker served on the National Committee of the CPUSA from 1957 to 1991.
 For several years in the 1960s and 1970s, he was executive director of the American Institute For Marxist Studies.
 In 1966, he ran in the U.S. House of Representatives election in New York's 12th Congressional District for the Peace and Freedom Party; he received 3,562 votes.
 Given his work on African-American documents and history, Aptheker was chosen by W. E. B. Du Bois to be his literary executor.

 A strong opponent of the Vietnam War, Aptheker lectured on the subject on college campuses nationwide.
-From 1969 to 1973, Aptheker taught a full-year course annually in Afro-American History at Bryn Mawr College.
+At the invitation of North Vietnam, he, Tom Hayden and Staughton Lynd traveled through the country from December 1965 to January 1966.
+Aptheker wrote about the experience in Mission to Hanoi (1966).
+From 1969 to 1973, he taught a full-year course annually in Afro-American History at Bryn Mawr College.
+He left the Communist Party in 1992 along with Michael Myerson, Angela Davis, Gil Green, and Charlene Mitchell, co-founding the Committees of Correspondence for Democracy and Socialism.
 Aptheker died at age 87 on March 17, 2003, in Mountain View, California.
 His wife had died in 1999.